bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 }
 ```

-To post a transaction in BigchainDB, first we need to create it, then sign it and then send it.
+As a next step, you need to generate a `CREATE´ transaction to link the defined asset to the user alice.
+To post this transaction in BigchainDB, first you need to create it, then sign it and then send it.
 There are different methods for each step:

 ```js
 function createCar() {